semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 This document is the reference to the YAML grammar used for describing notifications and specifying notification rules.

-## Disciplines of Notifications

-Notifications are governed by the following disciplines:

-* Notifications can be sent only when a pipeline is finished, either successfully or unsuccessfully.
+Notifications can be sent only when a pipeline is finished, either successfully or unsuccessfully.
+Additionally, you will need the `sem` command line tool in order to work with notifications.
-* Notification rules can use filters for project name, pipeline filename and branch name.
-* When creating a new notification rule, you can specify multiple projects as source and multiple slack channels and/or users as the target of your notifications.
-* You need the `sem` command line tool in order to work with notifications.

 ## Properties

 ### apiVersion